titom73/terraform-containerlab-vm/README.md

 - `ec2_user`: User configured in the VM for running preprovisioning. (default: `ubuntu`)

 All these options are described with their default values in the module file [`aws-containerlab-vm/variables.init.tf`](aws-containerlab-vm/variables.init.tf)

+### Outputs

+Module provides some output informations:

+- `aws-region`: Which region VM is running
+- `instance_public_ip`: Public IP address of the VM
+- `ssh_connection`: Command to run to connect to the VM using SSH

 ### Configure terraform